-Table 1: Immigrants as a Proportion of the Ce ensus and QNHS Samples --- ------------------------ the different categorisation of other variables across the two samples in the files that have been provided also makes a number of other variables unusable for comparison purposes.
-For these reasons, we have restricted our attention to the following variables: gender, age, education and work status (i.e. employed or unemployed, as we are only looking at labour force participants).
+We now turn to look at the pictures of immigrants' characteristics that emerge from the Census and the QNHS.
+As noted above, the omission of some variables places a limit on the set of variables that we can consider.
+Similarly, the different categorisation of other variables across the two samples in the files that have been provided also makes a number of other variables unusable for comparison purposes.
+For these reasons, we have restricted our attention to the following variables: gender, age, education and work status (i.e. employed or unemployed, as we are only looking at labour force participants)8.
 For each sample, we have looked at the profiles of immigrants from the four regions (UK, Old EU-13, EU-New Member State and Other) across these four variables.
 The profiles are presented in Tables 2-5 and we now discuss each in turn.